jwashek/exagora.me/_posts/2022-09-29-what-is-the-gospel.md

 ### What Does It Mean?
 The Gospel literally means `glad tidings` or what is most commonly taught today: `good news`.
 These are both one and the same, but why would Jesus suffering on the Cross and dying a horrible, painful death *ever* be labeled as `good news`?
 Well, you must understand a few things in order to fully grasp why the Gospel is nothing short of good news and everything more than good news!

-1. Every single person on this earth except for the Lord Jesus Christ has sinned.
+* Every single person on this earth except for the Lord Jesus Christ has sinned.

 > <u>Romans 3:23</u>: For all have sinned, and come short of the glory of God;

-2. There is a very real and serious consequence for our sin.
+* There is a very real and serious consequence for our sin.

-> <u>Romans 6:23</u>: For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.
+> <u>Romans 6:23</u>: For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.<br>
-> <u>2 Thessalonians 1:8:</u> In flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ
+> <u>2 Thessalonians 1:8:</u> In flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ<br>
 > <u>John 8:24</u>: I said therefore unto you, that ye shall die in your sins: for if ye believe not that I am he, ye shall die in your sins.

-3. But... here's the good news
+* But... here's the good news

 > <u>Romans 5:8</u>: But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.